ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/features/autoformat.md

 The {@link module:autoformat/autoformat~Autoformat} feature allows you to quickly apply formatting to the content you are writing with the use of shortcodes.

-Employ Markdown-like inline codes as you type, for a faster and more efficient editing.
-Speed up and simplify the process by skipping the need to use toolbar buttons and dropdowns for the most common formatting styles with these easy to memorize options listed below.
+Employ Markdown-like inline codes as you type for a faster and more efficient editing workflow.
+Speed up and simplify the process by skipping the need to use toolbar buttons and dropdowns for the most common formatting features with these easy to memorize options listed below.

 <info-box info>
 	This feature is enabled by default in all builds.